 - connects key health, knowledge and entertainment hubs

-- fixes key bottlenecks at Cultural Centre, Victoria Bridge and North Quay
+- fixes key bottlenecks at the Cultural Centre, Victoria Bridge and North Quay

 - complements the proposed Cross River Rail project.

-Council is committed to keeping the community informed about the project and providing opportunities for residents to have their say.
-Register your interest to receive updates on future engagement opportunities.
+Council is committed to keeping the community informed about the project.
+Register your interest to receive updates about Brisbane Metro.

 - phone the project team on 1800 692 333 during business hours